 In compliance with the Climate Assessment Bill, this Climate Assessment evaluates the anticipated impacts of the Working Draft of the Bethesda Downtown Minor Master Plan Amendment (Amendment) on the county's GHG emissions and reductions.
 The assessment describes the potential GHG emissions, climate impacts, and the implications of three different density scenario increases compared to the existing Bethesda Master Plan (2017) at full build out for the projected year, 2045.
-The 3-density increase proposals are Scenario 1 (11 million additional square feet of development, Scenario 2 (16 million additional square feet).
+The 3-density increase proposals are Scenario 1 (11 million additional square feet of development, Scenario 2 (16 million additional sq/ft), and Scenario 3 (21 million additional square feet).